Labour used to be a party for normal people – a party through which we could improve our lives. Before them the Liberals were too, for a time.

 As odd as it sounds, in Communications it can be useful to ban certain words to help people communicate better.
 Because if the communicator fails to get across their message to the audience, that is not the fault of the audience.

 Some words diminish attention or diminish comprehension.
-Others end up just being used lazily to demonstrate supposed intelligence or morality rather than really talk.
+Others end up just being used lazily to demonstrate supposed intelligence or morality.

 The parties of the left offer policies that should benefit normal people quite significantly.
 Yet trying to hide from self-interest feels like a strange academic game.